 Container

-the lifecycle of dependencies, resolves them when requested, and maintains scoped
+Goal: Manage the lifecycle of dependencies, resolve them when requested, and maintain scoped instances.

 Scopes